 The role of the Incident Liaison Officer is to represent Tunbridge Wells Borough Council at the scene of an incident and to report back to the Emergency Centre with information relating to the incident.
-In addition there may be a need for a forward control function, managing any staff or resources at the scene.
+In addition, there may be a need for a forward control function, managing any staff or resources at the scene.
 Only trained and approved staff may act as an ILO.
-When appropriate, the borough council. a single ILO may act on behalf of both the Cour nty Council and
+When appropriate, a single ILO may act on behalf of both the County Council and the borough council.